Ayms/node-Tor/README.md

 	(bitcoin or any process) | node-tor | (bitcoin or any process)

-Where the protocol is piped to the node-Tor process via stdin and stdout, this is similar to the socks proxy piping but is more secure since it stays local to the code and removes the need of a local (or distant) server implementing the SOCKS interface
+Where the protocol is piped to the node-Tor process via stdin and stdout (or unix sockets), this is similar to the socks proxy piping but is more secure since it stays local to the code and removes the need of a local (or distant) server implementing the SOCKS interface

 ### Phase 5